-Broadly speaking, page speed refers to the time it takes to download and display the entire content of a web page in the browser, typically measured in seconds.
+Broadly speaking, page load speed refers to the time it takes to download and display the entire content of a web page in the browser, typically measured in seconds.
 Page speed should also not be confused with site speed.
 The former refers to an individual page, whereas the latter refers to a sample of pages on a site.

 No metric can fully capture the experience of page speed because the loading of a page is not a single moment in time.
 There are multiple moments (and corresponding metrics) in the loading process that influence user perceptions.
 In later sections of this page, we'll talk about different metrics that measure various aspects of page load.
 Because these metrics only measure a moment in the overall load of a web page, these are typically measured in milliseconds.

 Understanding the unique insights offered by each of these page speed metrics is important because it allows you to optimize for the ones most important to your site’s user experience.

 Historically, it's been difficult for webmasters to measure page speed.
 Most metrics don't fully reflect the user experience.

 There is also the issue between lab data and field data.
 Lab data is website performance data collected in a controlled environment with predefined device and network settings.
 Field data is website performance data collected from real page loads experienced by actual users.
 With lab data, you are able to understand conditions on the most typical devices and network settings.
 With field data, you capture true real-world user experience and enable correlation to business KPIs, but there is a restricted set of metrics to work with.